IHE-SDC-WG/IHE-SDC-FHIR-Parser/README.md

 make aws-push

 ### VS Code Docker
+1. Clone this repo with github desktop.
+Install VS Code & Docker Extension
+2. install/Start Docker Desktop
-If you're using VS Code and have docker running inthe background, right click on the docker-compose.yml file and click "Compose Up."
-This should start the service on http://localhost:8080/
+3. right click on the docker-compose.yml file and click "Compose Up."
+This

 # Making a request
 [base]/ will return an SDC form in XML